 Vent-free gas models do not need outside venting.
 Instead, they rely on room air for oxygen and vent the tiny amount of smoke they produce back into the room.
 Vent-free inserts are convenient, but check to make sure they are allowed where you live since they are restricted in some areas.
 They are also not recommended for anyone with air sensitivities.

-Direct vent gas inserts are completely sealed to the room and only exchange air through the outdoor venting system.
+Direct vent gas inserts are completely sealed from the room and exchange combustion air through the outdoor venting system.
 This makes them a good option for anyone especially concerned with air quality since none of the smoke produced ever enters the room.
 Many direct vent gas fireplace inserts have blowers or electronic ignitions that require electricity.
 So, be sure to check that you have an outlet nearby if you decide to go with a direct-vent option.

 Direct vent gas fireplaces use a rigid coaxial vent pipe that features a small pipe within a larger pipe.
 The small pipe is responsible for venting the exhaust gases and the larger pipe draws in outside air for combustion.